The Magic of Abu Simbel

 A Temple Fit For a King

-Of all the magnificent monuments and awe-inspiring temples on your Egypt vacation, the great Sun Temple at Abu Simbel is perhaps the most unique.
+Of all the magnificent monuments and awe-inspiring temples on your Egypt vacation, the great Sun Temple at Abu Simbel south of Aswan is perhaps the most unique.
 Commissioned by King Ramses II between1290 and 1224 BC, in what must be one of the greatest demonstrations of narcissism in history, the gargantuan rock cut temple was built as a show of Ramses’ political power and his divine rights as pharaoh.
 As one of ancient Egypt’s most powerful rulers, it was, and still is, a monument fit for a king, and is a highlight of our Egypt custom tours.

 And it is the king himself who still guards the entrance to the beautiful structure.
 Carved directly into the side of a mountain are four colossal statues of Ramses, powerful yet majestically poised, and more than enough to deter any modern day treasure hunters.